 The pipe is also often used in combination with the grep command in order to search for a certain string in the output of another command.
-For example, if you want to view a list of files in a directory which are owned by the user tux, enter
+For example, if you want to view a list of files in a directory which are owned by the user tux, enter ls -l | grep tux

-14.12 Starting Programs and Handling Processes
+13.12 Starting programs and handling processes

-As you have seen in Section 14.8, "Editing Texts", programs can be started from the shell.
+As you have seen in Section 13.8, "Editing texts", programs can be started from the shell.
 Applications with a graphical user interface need the X Window System and can only be started from a terminal window within a graphical user interface.
 For example, if you want to open a file named vacation.pdf in your home directory from a terminal window in KDE or GNOME, simply run okular ~/vacation.pdf (or evince ~/vacation.pdf) to start a PDF viewer displaying your file.

 When looking at the terminal window again you will realize that the command line is blocked as long as the PDF viewer is open, meaning that your prompt is not available.
-To change this, press Ctrl-Z to suspend the process and enter bg to send the process to the background.
+To change this, press Ctrl - Z to suspend the process and enter bg to send the process to the background.